Truth and fiction of 'Chernobyl': liquidators of the Chernobyl NPP about the most popular TV series in history

 Sergei traveled far and wide across the contaminated areas, measuring radiation levels.
 According to him, now the mini-series "Chernobyl" is the best feature film adaptation of the 1986 tragedy.
-However, even she, Mirny believes, failed to cope with the main challenges posed by the Chernobyl tragedy to art.
+However, even she, Mirny believes, failed to cope with the main challenges that the Chernobyl tragedy poses to art.

 “Some concepts are being“ pulled ”on Chernobyl and thus make it less interesting.
-I speak as a participant in those events: reality is much more interesting, emotional, much more fantastic than any performance!
+I say as a participant in those events: reality is much more interesting, emotional, much more fantastic than any performance!
 Yes, every piece of art creates its own reality.
 And this series is the best approximation to reality that exists in fictional cinema.
 But it is - well, very far from the real events, as I know them.
-And more importantly, they failed to cope with several of the challenges that the Chernobyl disaster poses to filmmakers.
-In particular, there is no feeling of visualization of that danger from invisible radiation ... ”, - the liquidator believes.
+And what is more important: they failed to cope with several of the challenges that the Chernobyl disaster poses to filmmakers.
+In particular, there is no sense of visualization of that danger from invisible radiation ... ”, - the liquidator believes.

 According to Mirny, the film’s shortcomings are not a blemish of directors only.
 They made a picture corresponding to the current ideas of Western society about Soviet reality and about the Chernobyl accident in particular.
 Although real situations were much more complicated and interesting.